-Shortly after passing some caves on your right, the pathway splits.
-The right fork takes you up Biggin Dale.
+After a while , the pathway splits, the right fork takes you up Biggin Dale.
 You want to take the left fork, sticking to the riverbank and entering the beautiful, evocative and atmospheric Wolfscote Dale.

 Wolfscote Hill to your right is over 400 metres high, but it’s peak is hidden by steep banks.

 After enjoying the wonderful dale for a mile or so, you reach a footbridge with caves high above you to the right.

 After the closed-in intense riverside beauty of Wolfscote Dale, you now experience the opposite.
 You are surrounded by fine views of green-pastured hills and dales.
 Your legs feel the incline as you gain height.

 Narrowdale Hill is now on your right and to your left is Gratton Hill.
 Your path pleasantly passes between them, before opening out again.

 Alstonefield is soon in sight.
 The path meets the road.
 You walk past pretty cottages that pepper the roadside before taking a left fork.
 This leads you directly past the village green and then to your parked car.